vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

     quote: >
       “The course was in the summer term ...
 Each is only 5 weeks long.” (p.
 8)
     analysis: >
-      First Paragraph: ‘Y’ requires the study to last at least one academic year.
+      ‘Y’ requires the study to last at least one academic year.
       The paper repeatedly notes that the course spanned only 5 weeks.

-      Second Paragraph: Five weeks is far shorter than the typical academic year.
+      Five weeks is far shorter than the typical academic year.

-      Third Paragraph: Therefore, criterion Y is not satisfied.
+      Therefore, criterion Y is not satisfied.
   b:
     met: true
     explanation: >